ja-ko/ppoker/README.md

 input.
 The user interface is highly opinionated and probably not suited for everyone, relying heavily on keyboard shortcuts.

+## Installation

+Download the current version for your operating system from [the release page](https://github.com/ja-ko/ppoker/releases).

 ## Usage

 ### How to run